-The Department has expanded the purpose of its system of records to include the electronic transfer of MEC information for CLP/CDL applicants/holders and medical variance (exemptions, SPE certificates and grandfathered exemptions) information for all CMV drivers from the National Registry to the SDLAs via CDLIS (effective 6/22/21).
+The purpose of the information is the electronic transfer of MEC information for CLP/CDL applicants/holders and medical variance (exemptions, skills performance evaluation certificates and grandfathered exemptions) information for all CMV drivers from the National Registry to the SDLAs via CDLIS.
 This allows the most current information about the medical status of CDL drivers to be available promptly and accurately.
-Transmission of this information also allows authorized State and Federal enforcement officials to be able to view the most current and accurate information regarding the medical status of the CDL driver, all information on the MEC, Form MCSA-5876 and the medical variance information to include the issued and expiration dates.
-In addition, the Department allows (but does not require) MEs to transmit MEC information about examinations performed in accordance with the FMCSRs with any applicable State variances to the National Registry which will then be electronically transmitted to the SDLAs for CLP/CDL applicants/holders.
-This change was made at the request of and as a courtesy to the SDLAs so that they do not need to develop and implement a separate electronic system for intrastate drivers.
+Transmission of this information also allows authorized State and Federal enforcement officials to be able to view the most current and accurate information regarding the medical status of the CDL driver, all information on the MEC, Form MCSA-5876 (see Medical Certification Forms section for a detailed explanation), and the medical variance information to include the issued and expiration dates.
+In addition, the Department will allow (but not require) MEs to transmit MEC information about examinations performed in accordance with the FMCSRs and any applicable State variances to the National Registry, which will then be electronically transmitted to the SDLAs for CLP/CDL applicants/holders This change was made at the request of and as a courtesy to the SDLAs so that they do not need to develop and implement a separate electronic system for intrastate drivers.
 This new routine use has been added to the National Registry SORN that has been updated and published on the DOT Privacy Program website and in the Federal Register for public comment to coincide with the publication of the Medical Examiner's Certification Integration final rule.